 an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or

+the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable

-43 This includes transport hubs, night-time economy venues, cinemas and theatres, sports stadia and arenas, shopping centres, health and education establishments, places of worship, hotels and restaurants, visitor attractions and commercial centres.
+45 This includes transport hubs, night-time economy venues, cinemas and theatres, sports stadia and arenas, shopping centres, health and education establishments, places of worship, hotels and restaurants, visitor attractions and commercial centres.

-the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or
+location; or

 the development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use.